 Neuropathy is an approved medical condition for a marijuana card

 Tens of thousands of people are getting relief from their neuropathic pain with cannabis.
 Numerous studies support this claim.
-An Illinois medical card allows you to save money verse buying cannabis recreationally and being subject to substantial taxation, like excise taxes.
+An Illinois medical card allows you to save money compared to buying cannabis recreationally and being subject to substantial taxation, like excise taxes.

 Want More information about how to get a same-day medical card in Illinois?